liuyu-star/ODRF/README.md

 ```

 As shown in the classification and regression results above, the
-training data `train_data` is divided into two batches equally, then the
+training data train_data is divided into two batches equally, then the
-first batch is used to train `ODT` and `ODRF`, and the second batch is
+first batch is used to train ODT and ODRF, and the second batch is used
-used to update the model by `online()`.
-The error after the model update
+to update the model by online().
+The error after the model update is
-is significantly smaller than that of one batch of data
+significantly smaller than that of one batch of data
 alone.<!-- , and the model is also pruned by `prune()` and the same effect is achieved.-->

-### Print the tree structure of class `ODT` and the model estimation error of class `ODRF`
+### Print the tree structure of class ODT and the model estimation error of class ODRF

 ``` r
 data(iris, package = "datasets")